20LitersAdmin/filterbuildscheduler/README.md

 # README
 ## Setup Crew:
-- System runs a job that sends emails
-  - System can email setup crew a confirmation to the setup crew member with a calendar appointment
-  - System can email a reminder about setting up to the setup crew member 2.days in advance

 - System has a model test for Setup
 - System has a system test for events/setup
   - see events & setups